-- Includes zippered storage bag with handle
+- Simple to Carry and Store: Includes a zippered storage bag with handle

 If you don’t mind doing a small part of the construction, then the Hopkins Towing Solutions Leveling System might be what you are looking for.
 The set comes with a series of ramps, wheel docks, hardware, and instructions for you to use in creating the perfect-sized leveling system for your camper.
 You only need to supply an 8-foot 2×8 piece of wood (and a saw) for you to complete the process.
 The kit also comes with a non-skid traction mat to keep the blocks from sliding while you drive your camper up on them.

 One advantage this system has over the others is that it is customized to your RV.
 And when you’ve constructed the set, the top-most board will act as a wheel dock to keep your tire from slipping back down the ramp.
 And as mentioned, you’ve also got a wheel chock included for additional stabilization.
 The primary complaint seems to be the difficulty in storing the combined boards and ramps when you are done: the lumber has a certain amount of weight, and the lowest board in the ramp can be fairly long.
 But in general, buyers give high marks to their effectiveness and the fact that they don’t tend to kick out when driving up on the constructed ramp due to the non-skid mat included with the set.

 - A complete RV leveling system that forms a solid structure to keep your RV level

 - Combines both wood and reinforced plastics for durable construction